On this page:

 The Our Catchments, Our Communities program is strengthening CMAs to lead integrated catchment management (ICM) and catchment stewardship in partnership with the community and Traditional Owners.

-In 2021-22, the department has driven the following new statewide initiatives through the program:
+The department has driven the following initiatives through the program:

-The alignment of integrated catchment management (ICM) with Traditional Owners’ aspirations for Country (stage one and 2).
+Better alignment of integrated catchment management (ICM) with Traditional Owners’ aspirations for Country has been undertaken in 2 stages:

-• Stage one provided an analysis of Traditional Owners’ views on Custodianship of Country.
+• Stage 1 provided an analysis of Traditional Owners’ views on Custodianship of Country.

 • Stage 2 has delivered a model of Custodianship to inform future ICM program and policy settings to achieve better alignment.
 This model is to be tested in upcoming pilot projects with Traditional Owners.